Guides & Advice

 Yes and while on furlough leave, company directors can still perform their statutory duties, relating to the filing of his/her company’s accounts or providing other information that relates to the administration of the director’s company.
 They cannot carry out any other work for the company if furloughed.
 The guidance also confirms that company directors with an annual pay period can benefit from the scheme, as long as they meet the relevant conditions.

 Can furloughed employees take another job?

 Yes.
-Employees can start a new job when on furlough leave (meaning they might end up earning 80% (or 70% or 60% from September 2020 onwards) of the old salary and 100% of a new one).
+Employees can start a new job when on furlough leave (meaning they might end up earning 80% of the old salary and 100% of a new one.
 Whilst this was not prohibited in previous guidance, the latest guidance expressly allows it.
 Employees will however have to check that their contractual terms allow them to start a new role, and seek approval if necessary.

 What about staff without guaranteed hours and those on the minimum wage?

 For employees whose pay varies, the employer can claim for the higher of (a) the same month’s earning from the previous year (e.g. earnings from March 2019); or (b) the employee’s average monthly earnings in the 2019-20 tax year.

 Individuals are only entitled to the minimum wage for the hours they work.
 So where staff are furloughed – and therefore cannot work – they will still be limited to 80% of their normal earnings even if this results in their pay being below the minimum wage based on their normal working hours.
 However, they are entitled to be paid national minimum wage for any time spent training.

 What about employees who have been served with notice of termination of employment?